GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-v5.md

 Please remember to **replace all occurencences** of:

 -   the `example.org` value with the IdP domain name
--   the `idp.example.org` value with the Full Qualified Domain Name of the Identity Provider.
+-   the `idp.example.org` value with the Full Qualified Domain Name (FQDN) of the Identity Provider.

 This HOWTO will use `Vim` as text editor:
 -   `Esc button + i` means "insert"